ibraheemdev/matchit/README.md

 assert!(m.at("/users").is_err());
 ```

+Note that named parameters must be followed by a `/` or the end of the route.
+Dynamic suffixes are not currently supported.

 ### Catch-all Parameters

 Catch-all parameters start with `*` and match anything until the end of the path.
-They must always be at the **end** of the route:
+They must always be at the **end** of the route.

 ```rust,ignore
 let mut m = Router::new();